itzcole03/StatMusePicksv2/README.md

 Notes:

 - The backend includes startup model preloading and a global error handler to avoid process exits on unexpected exceptions.
+- Recent: the project uses FastAPI lifespan handlers for startup/shutdown lifecycle (preferred over the deprecated `@app.on_event` decorator).
+See `backend/fastapi_nba.py` and `backend/main.py` for examples.

+- Pydantic compatibility helper: to maintain compatibility between Pydantic v1 and v2, the backend includes a small helper `model_to_dict()` in `backend/fastapi_nba.py` that calls either `.model_dump()` (v2) or `.dict()` (v1) as available.
+This avoids breaking changes while migrating to Pydantic v2.

+- If you still see deprecation warnings (Pydantic class-config, FastAPI `on_event`, SQLAlchemy UTC usage, or scikit-learn unpickle version warnings), those are non-blocking and tracked as follow-up cleanup tasks in the roadmap.
+We plan to (a) finish Pydantic migration, (b) address SQLAlchemy UTC timezone usage, and (c) surface safer model serialization to address sklearn pickle version warnings.

 - If you have Redis running and configured, the backend will use it for caching (player context + predict TTLs).

 Redis (optional)